AlexAlexandrou/AlexAlexandrou.github.io/_posts/2021-11-05-battleships.md

 * Red: Hit
 * Blue: Ship destroyed

 The game ends when either the friendly or enemy ships are destroyed and the user is transferred to the Home Screen.

+You can find the code of this project [here.](https://github.com/AlexAlexandrou/battleships-app)